Pamela Harrison (composer): Final years

-Harrison's work was influenced by composers including E.J.
-Moeran, Arnold Bax and John Ireland, and French music.
 She also studied Dalcroze eurhythmics, giving exhibitions with Emile Jaques-Dalcroze in Brighton.
+By the late 1960s Harrison was living at The Old Toll House, Yarlington in Somerset.
+In 1983 she moved again, to a seafront flat in Brighton.
 She died aged 74 in a car accident in Firle, East Sussex.
 Jack Brymer performed the short piece Drifting Away at her Service of Thanksgiving in December 1990.
+Her son Tim Phillips, who was Artistic Director of East Devon Music, died in 2023.